rust-lang/rfcs/text/0000-no-more-extern-crate.md

 results in a call to rustc that looks something like `rustc --crate-name mycrate src/main.rs --extern rand=/path/to/librand.rlib ...`.

-When an external crate is specified this way, the crate will automatically brought into scope as if an `extern crate name_of_crate;` declaration had been added to the current crate root.
+When an external crate is specified this way, it will be automatically available to any module in the current crate through `use` statements or absolute paths (e.g. `::rand::random()`).
+It will _not_ be automatically imported at root level as happens with current `extern crate`.
-This behavior won't occur when including a library using the `-l` or `-L` flags.
+None of this behavior will occur when including a library using the `-l` or `-L` flags.

-We will continue to support the current `extern crate` syntax, both for backwards compatibility and to enable users who want to use manual `extern crate` in order to have more fine grained control-- say, if they wanted to import an external crate only inside an inner module.
+We will continue to support the current `extern crate` syntax for backwards compatibility. `extern crate foo;` will behave just like it does currently.
-No automatic import will occur if an `extern crate` declaration for the same external dependency appears anywhere within the crate.
-For example, if `rand = "0.3"` is listed as a dependency in Cargo.toml and `extern crate rand;` appears somewhere in the crate being compiled, then no implicit `extern crate rand;` will be added.
-If Cargo.toml were to also list another dependency, `log = "0.3"`, and no `extern crate log;` appears in the crate being compiled, then an `extern crate log;` would be implicitly added.
+Writing `extern crate foo;` will not affect the availability of `foo` in `use` and absolute paths as specified by this RFC.

-Additionally, items such as modules, types, or functions that conflict with the names of implicitly imported crates will cause the implicit `extern crate` declaration to be removed.
+Additionally, items such as modules, types, or functions that conflict with the names of implicitly imported crates will result in a warning and will require the external crate to be brought in manually using `extern crate`.
 Note that this is different from the current behavior of the implicitly-imported `std` module.
 Currently, creating a root-level item named `std` results in a name conflict